SihaoCheng/scattering_transform/README.md

 S_1 has dimension (N_image, J, L)

 S_2 has dimension (N_image, J, L, J, L)

+E has dimension (N_image, J, L), it is the power in each 1st-order wavelet bands

+E_residual has dimension (N_image, J, L, J, L), it is the residual power in the 2nd-order scattering fields, which is the residual power not extracted by the scattering coefficients.

 j1j2_criteria='j2>j1' assigns which S2 coefficients to calculate.
 Uncalculated coefficients will have values of zero.